carbon-design-system/design-system-website/src/content/style/typography/overview.md

 ## Typeface: IBM Plex

 Carbon uses the new IBM open-sourced typeface, IBM Plex.
 It has been carefully designed to meet IBM's needs as a global technology company and reflect IBM's spirit, beliefs and design principles.
-IBM Plex can be accessed and downloaded from the <a href="https://github.com/ibm/type" target="blank">IBM Github repo</a>.
+IBM Plex can be accessed and downloaded from the <a href="https://github.com/ibm/type" target="blank">IBM GitHub repo</a>.

 To use IBM Plex with Carbon components, simply toggle the scss variable `$css--plex` to true and components will automatically update.